Javier Cambre

-Javier Cambre -born Xavier Cambre in San Juan, Puerto Rico, is a contemporary artist with dual citizenships from Spain and the US, working in diverse media such as drawing, photography, collage, painting, text and sculpture.
+Javier Cambre -born Xavier Cambre in San Juan, Puerto Rico, is a contemporary artist with dual citizenships from the USA and Spain, working in diverse media such as drawing, photography, collage, painting, text and sculpture.
 His maternal grandfather was the poet Evaristo Ribera Chevremont.

 After earning with High Honors an Associate Degree in Engineering, Cambre studied architecture at Universidad de Puerto Rico (B. Arch.
 Design, Magna Cum Laude), Columbia University and at Universidad Pontificia Bolivariana (Dipl.
 Arquitecto) in Colombia.
-In 1998 Cambre graduated from the School of the Art Institute of Chicago with a Master of Fine Arts and was awarded a fellowship at the Whitney Independent Study Program, which he decided not to pursue after moving to NYC and spending two weeks in the program.
+In 1998 Cambre graduated from the School of the Art Institute of Chicago with a Master of Fine Arts (Painting) and was awarded a fellowship at the Whitney Independent Study Program, which he decided not to pursue after moving to NYC and spending two weeks in the program.
 Nevertheless, 4 years later he was selected to exhibit his work in the 2002 Whitney Biennial.
 Cambre is a tenured professor in the Art and Design department at Queensborough Community College, City University of New York, where he has taught since the year 2000.